Last revised August, 31, 2021

 2. Abstract and keywords

 The abstract should least than 250 words in English.
 Abbreviations or references are not allowed in the abstract.
 Objective, methods, results and conclusion of the article should be clearly shown in the abstract.
 Abstract template is available at http://www.childstudies.org.
 Up to 5 keywords should be listed at the bottom of the abstract to be used as index terms.

 3. Main text

-Organize the manuscript into four main headings: Introduction, Methods, Results, Discussion, and Conclusion.
+Organize the manuscript into four main headings: Introduction, Methods, Results, and Discussion.
 Abbreviations should be minimized.
 When necessary, spell out the full term the first time it appears in the text, add the abbreviation in parentheses, and use the abbreviation thereafter.

 - Introduction: The purpose of the investigation, relevant background information, reviews of previous research, and research questions and hypotheses should be described.

 - Methods: The research plan, subjects, and the measures used should be described, in that order (If the manuscript is in English and has an IRB approval number, indicate in the first line of the methods section that IRB has reviewed it.).
 Methods of statistical analysis and criteria for statistical significance should be described.
 When using more sophisticated statistical methods, specify the statistical package, version number, and nondefault options used.

 - Results: The results should be presented in logical sequence in the text, tables, and figures.
 The text may not repeat all the data in the tables or figures, but describe important points and trends.